COVID-19: Navarro County Office of Emergency Management gives daily update

 County Stakeholders continue to meet daily to discuss current conditions, unmet needs, and operational procedures for every sector.
 City and County leaders are researching additional steps to help stop the spread.

-“We are continually monitoring conditions locally, regionally, statewide and at the national level,” Meyers stated.
+Conditions are being continuously monitored locally, regionally, statewide and at the national level.

-Please note: These figures are not updated with all current counts from every county.

 For Statewide case numbers, visit: